michaelvl/osm-focus/README.md

 # osm-focus
 OSMFocus Android application - OpenStreetMap Data for Android

+**This version of OSMfocus is no longer being maintained - see [https://github.com/ubipo/osmfocus](https://github.com/ubipo/osmfocus).**

 ![Image](images/featuregfx.png?raw=true)

 OSMfocus can show details of nearby objects from the OpenStreetMap database such